Colo-Codes/ossu-01-introduction-to-programming-python-for-everybody/capstone_project/README.md

         Australia: 645 (x1000) AUD
 ```

-## Data Visualization
+## Data Visualisation

-Next, I built a Python script (`data_visualiser.py`) to generate the following
+Moving on, I crafted a Python script named `data_visualiser.py` to whip up some captivating visualizations.
+Here's the end result:
-visualisations:

-- a 2D chart comparing the data dimensions at a national level,
+-	A snazzy 2D chart laying out the data landscape on a national scale.
-- four 3D charts comparing the data dimensions among Australia's states.
+-	Four dynamic 3D charts, giving us a state-level peek into the data dimensions across Australia.

-I initially tried using the `3d.js` library to generate the charts, but I had to
-plot multiple data dimensions in the same chart, and I could not find a clean
-way to do it with this library.
-I then decided to use the `plotly.js` library,
-which allowed me to plot multiple data dimensions in the same chart in a very
-straightforward way.

-I created a main chart focusing on Migration, Employment Ratio, Dwelling
-Quantity, and Mean Price at a national level.
-This allowed me to analyze how
-these variables correlated and spot trends.
-Of course, correlation in this chart
-does not necessarily mean causation, as there are more factors to consider for a
-proper analysis.
-Still, for the sake of this project, the plotted data should
-suffice.
+At first, I gave the `3d.js` library a shot for the charts, but it struggled when I tried to juggle multiple data dimensions in the same graph.
+Not to worry, I pivoted to the `plotly.js` library, and it played nice, letting me plot those dimensions, but not without breaking a sweat 😓.

+Oh, by the way, you can view these charts live online by [clicking here](https://projects-p4e.damiandemasi.com/capstone_project/charts.htm)!

+The star of the show?
+A grand chart focusing on Migration, Employment Ratio, Dwelling Quantity, and Mean Price nationwide.
+This beauty allowed me to dissect how these variables dance together and catch any trends.
+Now, mind you, correlation in this chart doesn't automatically mean causation – there's a whole orchestra of factors for a proper analysis.
+But for our project's sake, the plotted data paints quite the picture.

 <img src="resources/chart1.png">

-I found that 2020 was the year with fewer migrations (post-COVID-19 year),
-correlating with a significant drop in the Employment Ratio, indicating more
-people were unemployed.
-This drop in Employment Ratio is likely due to the
-impact of the pandemic on the job market rather than the sharp drop in
-migration.
-The dwelling quantity (the number of available residencies) remained
-in steady growth, while the mean dwelling price began to drop as it
-approached 2020.
-In 2021 and 2022, once migration spiked again (due to Australia
-reopening its borders), the Employment Ratio and mean dwelling price also
-spiked.
-However, the dwelling quantity did not undergo any alteration in its
-steady growth.
-The fact that in 2021 and 2022 more migrants arrived in
-Australia, and the number of dwellings remained unaltered in its tendency, may
-explain the sharp increase in mean dwelling prices (indicating more demand for
-houses).
-The Employment Ratio improved as migration increased, suggesting that
-migration did not have a negative impact on employment.

-I also plotted four other 3D charts comparing the dimensions of Migration,
-Employment Ratio, Dwelling Quantity, and Mean Price among Australia's states.
-Several conclusions can be drawn from these charts, such as migrants preferring
-the states of New South Wales and Victoria to migrate to and how these states
-are driving the rise in Dwelling Quantity, the not-so-sharp increase in dwelling
-prices for the Northern Territory, and the good health of the employment market
-in the Northern Territory as well.
+In 2020, a noticeable dip in migrations coincided with the aftermath of COVID-19, leading to a significant decline in the Employment Ratio—hinting at a rise in unemployment.
+The drop in employment is likely a result of the pandemic's impact on the job market rather than a direct consequence of decreased migration.
+Meanwhile, the number of available homes continued its steady growth, while the average dwelling price started a descent as it approached 2020.

+As we stepped into 2021 and 2022, witnessing a resurgence in migration as Australia reopened its borders, a parallel spike in both the Employment Ratio and mean dwelling prices caught my eye.
+Interestingly, the number of dwellings maintained its consistent growth.
+The surge in mean dwelling prices during these years could be attributed to the increased influx of migrants, and the fact that the number of dwellings remained unaltered in its tendency, creating a higher demand for houses.

+Interestingly, as migration gained momentum in 2021 and 2022, the Employment Ratio also showed improvement, suggesting that the increase in migration didn't negatively impact employment.

+I dug into creating four more 3D charts, each showcasing the dynamics of Migration, Employment Ratio, Dwelling Quantity, and Mean Price across different states in Australia.
+These charts unveil interesting insights, like migrants showing a preference for New South Wales and Victoria.
+These states seem to play a significant role in the growing number of available homes.
+Meanwhile, the Northern Territory experiences a more gradual increase in dwelling prices, and its employment market appears to be in robust shape.

 <img src="resources/chart2.png">

 <img src="resources/chart3.png">

-Using a 2D line chart to compare the data dimensions at a national level helped
-to spot trends and correlations, which was the original idea after the first
-contact with the data.
-Using 3D graphs to compare different states was a great
-tool to dive into the comparison of the data dimensions across states in a
-dynamic and engaging way.
-The experience gained from working on this project
-will undoubtedly benefit me in the future.
-It provided an opportunity to apply
-and enhance my skills in Python, SQL databases, data analysis, visualization,
-and interpretation.
-Navigating through real-world data, although challenging at
-times, has improved my problem-solving abilities.
-Overall, this project has been
-a valuable learning experience that will contribute to my growth as a software
-engineer.
+Employing a 2D line chart for a nationwide data overview proved effective in uncovering trends and correlations, aligning with the initial goal when first exploring the data.
+The use of 3D graphs to compare states added a dynamic and engaging layer to the analysis, offering a deeper understanding of the data dynamics across different regions.

 > You can generate these charts by running `python3 data_visualiser.py` in your
 > terminal and then opening the `charts.htm` file in your browser.
 The raw data
 > for the charts can be found in the `charts.js` file.

-## Final Thoughts about the Capstone Project and the Course

-The experience gained from working on this project will undoubtedly benefit me
-in the future.
-It provided an opportunity to apply and enhance my skills in
-Python, SQL databases, data analysis, visualization, and interpretation.
-Navigating through real-world data, although challenging at times, has improved
-my problem-solving abilities.
-Overall, this project has been a valuable learning
-experience that will contribute to my growth as a software engineer.
+## Key Takeaways

+The lessons learned from this project will undoubtedly have a positive impact on my future endeavours.
+It served as a platform to apply my recently learned skills in Python, SQL databases, data analysis, visualization, and interpretation.
+Despite the occasional challenges of navigating through real-world data, it significantly enhanced my problem-solving abilities.
+In essence, this project has been a valuable learning journey, contributing significantly to my growth as a software engineer.